Pimawat/apple-tomato-image-classification/README.md

 Images of red, yellow and green apples/tomatoes have been split into a train and test set.
 Image sizes usually range between 100x100 pixels and 300x300 pixels.

-Since the train set is small, you might want to consider using transfer learning to build the best model.

 Reference : https://www.kaggle.com/datasets/samuelcortinhas/apples-or-tomatoes-image-classification